cj-hilder/ble-hr-tool/README.md

 ### Coherence score

-If you are using a **Polar H10** chest strap (or any sensor that exposes raw RR intervals via the Bluetooth Heart Rate Measurement characteristic), the app can calculate a **live coherence score** — a Pearson correlation between your actual beat-to-beat heart rate oscillations and the expected sine wave at your set breathing frequency.
+If you are using a **Polar H10** chest strap (or any sensor that exposes raw RR intervals via the Bluetooth Heart Rate Measurement characteristic), the app can calculate a **live coherence score** — a spectral measure of how tightly your beat-to-beat HR oscillations are locked to the breathing rhythm.

-The score appears beneath the state description during the Reset state:
+The score appears as a percentage and a star rating beneath the state description during the Reset state.

-- **Blue (≥70%)** — Good coherence.
-Your HR is meaningfully coupled to the breathing rhythm.
-- **Amber (40–70%)** — Moderate coherence.
-- **Red (<40%)** — Low coherence.
-Your HR oscillation is not yet coupling to the breath.
+☆☆☆ < 15% No coherence
+★☆☆ ≥ 15% Low coherence
+★★☆ ≥ 30% Moderate coherence
+★★★ ≥ 50% Strong coherence

-The score requires approximately 1.5 breath cycles (about 15 seconds at 6 bpm) to compute, and appears as "…" until enough data is available.
-A flat coherence score early in practice — or even a flat HR line — is physiologically expected.
-RSA amplitude is suppressed when the ANS is depleted or sympathetically dominant.
-The visible oscillation grows as ANS function improves, both within individual sessions and across sessions over time.
-The breath pacer and coherence score are most meaningful as a longitudinal tool: tracking whether your RSA amplitude increases over weeks of practice is a meaningful recovery signal.
+The score requires approximately two minutes of RR data to compute accurately, and appears as "…" until enough data is available.

+**Important:** Do not stress over achieving a high score.
+Stressing about the number will actively lower it.
+A perfectly conditioned nervous system might hold 60–80%.
+With dysautonomia, your baroreflex is out of practice — scores of 15–20% early in your practice are completely normal and a solid starting point.
+The goal is stability and a slow upward trend over weeks, not an impressive number in any individual session.
+A flat coherence score — or even a flat HR line — is physiologically expected when the ANS is depleted or sympathetically dominant.
+The visible oscillation grows as ANS function recovers.

+The breath pacer and coherence score are most meaningful as a longitudinal tool: tracking whether your star rating and percentage gradually improve over weeks of consistent practice is a meaningful recovery signal.

 Polar and most other sports watches (as opposed to the Polar H10 chest strap) report rolling-averaged HR rather than beat-to-beat RR intervals, which will produce a flat coherence score regardless of actual RSA.
 The H10 is strongly recommended for this feature.

 ### Finding your personal resonance frequency

-The 6 bpm default is the most commonly reported resonance frequency and is a reliable starting point, but individual resonance frequency varies.
-If you have access to a device that shows beat-to-beat HR, you can find your personal resonance frequency by adjusting the breathing rate in small steps (0.5 bpm at a time) and observing which rate produces the largest HR oscillation amplitude.
-Your resonance frequency is likely to remain relatively stable once found.
+Your resonance frequency is the exact breathing rate at which your cardiovascular and autonomic nervous systems fall into sync — the rate that produces your highest coherence score.
+For most adults this falls between 4.5 and 7.0 breaths per minute, but it is individual and worth finding precisely.

+**Practical method:**

+1. Breathe at 6.0 bpm (the 5s/5s default) for one full RFB session and note your average coherence score.
+2. The next session, try 5.5 bpm.
+The session after, try 5.0 bpm.
+3. Compare the scores.
+Your true resonance frequency is the pace that produces your highest coherence score while feeling the most effortless and natural.

+Adjust the breathing rate using the **Inhale / Exhale** fields in RFB settings, stepping in 0.5 bpm increments.
+Once found, your resonance frequency is likely to remain relatively stable — lock it in and use it for all future sessions.

 ### RFB Settings

 - **Enable RFB** — Master toggle.
 When off, the Reset state behaves as a stop activity state (red dot, no breath pacer).
 - **Inhale / Exhale** — The duration of each phase in seconds.
 The resulting breathing rate in bpm is shown below these fields.
-The default 4s inhale and 6s exhale produces a 6 bpm cycle with a slight emphasis on the exhale, which tends to increase parasympathetic tone relative to a symmetric cycle.
+The default 5s inhale and 5s exhale produces a 6 bpm cycle.
+A slight emphasis on the exhale (e.g. 4s in / 6s out) can further increase parasympathetic tone.
 - **RFB duration** — How long to remain in the RFB phase after resting HR is achieved.
 Default is 2 minutes.
 - **Inhale sound guide** — Toggle the rising noise guide.
 - **Inhale vibration guide** — Toggle the tactile buzz guide.

+---

+## Getting the Most from Your RFB Sessions

+### How to Breathe: Light, Slow, and Low

+The most common mistake is taking large, heavy breaths.
+Over-breathing blows off too much carbon dioxide, which can trigger a stress response and produce dizziness or anxiety — the opposite of the intended effect.
+Instead, follow three rules:

+**Breathe lightly.** Take in the same small volume of air you would while sitting quietly.
+Do not fill your lungs to capacity.

+**Breathe low.** Direct that small sip of air down into your belly.
+Your stomach should gently expand outward while your chest and shoulders remain completely still.

+**Exhale passively.** Do not use your muscles to push the air out.
+Just relax your airways and let the air fall out naturally, like a tyre slowly deflating.

+> **Note:** You may feel a mild sensation of "air hunger" — a slight urge to take a bigger breath.
+This is actually a good sign that your blood vessels are relaxing.
+Tolerate it gently.
+Never push into discomfort or panic.

+### Knowing When to Stop

+Your nervous system is currently deconditioned, meaning it fatigues quickly.
+Pushing through that fatigue will backfire and produce a stress response.
+Stop the RFB session and consider it a success if you notice any of the following:

+**The coherence crash.** If your score has been sitting in the ★☆☆ or ★★☆ range and then suddenly drops to ☆☆☆ or near-zero, your autonomic nervous system has fatigued.
+This is the equivalent of muscular failure — you have successfully completed your training stimulus for the day.
+Stop the timer.

+**Brain fog or frustration.** Paced breathing requires sustained focus.
+If your mind is wandering, you feel agitated, or you are struggling to hold the rhythm, your cognitive battery is empty.

+**Physical red flags.** If mild air hunger turns into a racing heart, dizziness, or anxiety, stop immediately and let your breathing return to its natural pattern.

+Two minutes of comfortable, high-quality breathing is vastly superior to ten minutes of struggling.
+Stop while you are ahead.
+The goal is not duration — it is quality, and a consistently gentle practice will build capacity far more reliably than straining for longer sessions.

 ---